Best-Rated Smartwatches & Fitness Trackers

 While smartwatches and fitness trackers have some similarities, and then there are hybrid watches.
 All three have a lot in common, but they also have their differences, and understanding that can help you make a decision as to which type of wearable will be right for you.

-• Fitness/activity tracker: a simplified wearable that has a focus on tracking fitness and health monitoring, including heart measurements, blood oxygen, sleep monitoring, workout tracking, etc. Some fitness trackers might have NFC payment capabilities, GPS and other features, but that often depends on the brand/price point.
+• Fitness/activity tracker: A simplified wearable that has a focus on tracking fitness and health monitoring, including heart measurements, blood oxygen, sleep monitoring, workout tracking, etc. Some fitness trackers might have NFC payment capabilities, GPS and other features, but that often depends on the brand/price point.

-• Hybrid watch: this is an analogue watch that has some digital capabilities, such as step counting, calories burned, notifications and more.
+• Hybrid watch: This is an analogue watch that has some digital capabilities, such as step counting, calories burned, notifications and more.
 These typically look more like a traditional analogue watch and are great for anyone who only wants minimal smartwatch capabilities.

 There is of course some crossover between smartwatches and fitness trackers, but ultimately it comes down to what is the main focus of the device.
 Often fitness trackers are smaller wearables, while smartwatches may have a bigger screen more like a traditional watch.